-When you have finished, you can back up your settings (sensor.txt) using Menu/Setup/Keyboard/Backup.
+IMPORTANT: When you have finished, back up your settings (sensor.txt) using Menu/Setup/Keyboard/Backup.

-WHEN MANY OF YOUR KEYS ARE OUT OF ADJUSTMENT
+WHEN SEVERAL KEYS ARE OUT OF ADJUSTMENT

 - 1. Select Menu/Setup/Keyboard/Delete.
 The screen will go blank for several seconds.
 Thereafter, whatever steno was previously on your screen will appear. - 2.
 DO NOT TOUCH ANYTHING UNTIL YOU SEE THE FOLLOWING MESSAGE: "Press every key to initialize writer." - 3.
 Write on the keyboard in a natural manner.
-Make sure you hit every key at least once, including the recessed command keys on the far left, the number bar, and the D/Z keys.
+Make sure you hit every key at least once, including the StenoMagic keys on the far left, the number bar, and the D/Z keys.
 When all the keys have been stroked at least once, the Passport sign-on screen will appear. - 4.
 Write on your Passport for a few moments to confirm that everything is registering properly.
 If any keys need further tweaking, follow the instructions under "WHEN A SINGLE KEY IS OUT OF ADJUSTMENT."

-Note for users without recessed command keys:
+Note for users without StenoMagic keys:

-If you are using a Passport with the recessed command keys removed (or you ordered one without those 2 keys), you cannot use the keyboard initialization procedure described above (activated by Menu/Setup/Keyboard/Delete).
-You must use the procedure for adjusting individual keys using Menu/Setup/Keyboard/Adjust, as described on page 23.
+If you are using a Passport without StenoMagic keys, you cannot use the keyboard initialization procedure described above (activated by Menu/Setup/Keyboard/Delete).
+You must use the procedure for adjusting individual keys using Menu/Setup/Keyboard/Adjust, as described on page 19.
 If you inadvertently perform the keyboard initialization, cancel the routine by pressing Button #5.
 This will return you to the job screen.
 Go immediately to Menu/Setup/Keyboard/Adjust and perform a baseline adjustment on every single key.